nietras/nietras.github.io/_posts/2020-09-08-CoreDeveloperPC-v20.09.dGPU.md

-What this means is that software that uses Intel libraries or compilers **may** run less optimal on AMD CPUs, since different code paths are chosen regardless of instruction set support e.g. AVX2 etc. This also can mean that there may be result differences for floating point computations due to different code paths being used.
+What this means is that software that uses Intel libraries or compilers **may** run less optimal on AMD CPUs, since different code paths are chosen regardless of instruction set support e.g. AVX2 etc. This also can mean that there may be result differences for floating point computations.
 Now this is expected and normal, but I have seen some "issues" for extensive numerical end-to-end tests that then will fail on an AMD CPU due to this.
 This is in some ways mainly due to the tests being too "brittle" to floating point differences, but